 For this final week in November, I wanted to take a look at one of the most “un-Roy Scheider” performances of the bunch.
 All That Jazz shows a different side of this workhorse of an actor.
 All of a sudden, the rough and understated Scheider is given a chance to be big, brash and to… sing and dance!
 He’s granted a huge change of pace in the musical drama and is he able to live up to the challenge?
 Well, read on you crazy kids.

 All That Jazz is a loose biopic of legendary director and choreographer Bob Fosse (who also served as a director on the film).
 Roy Scheider plays Joe Gideon (the Fosse stand-in).
 The story follows as Gideon spirals through life not only trying to edit a feature film he’s directing but also stage a new Broadway musical.
 Jessica Lange, Anne Reinking, John Lithgow, Leland Palmer, and Max Wright co-star in All That Jazz.
 As mentioned, Fosse directs the movie from a script he co-wrote with Robert Alan Arthur.

-The film is of course dripping with all the Fosse goodness, making this a necessary viewing for fans of the stage legend.
+The film is of course dripping with all the Fosse goodness, which makes this a necessary viewing for fans of the stage legend.
 The look of the film, the development of Joe Gideon as a character, down to the costuming and choreography of the show… everything about it is pure and unadulterated Fosse, warts and all.

-Be sure to come back in December as we look at the career of Martin Milner.
+Come back in December as we look at the career of Martin Milner.

 Interested in Learning More About Us??

 Interested in supporting us?
 Check out our Patreon Page!
-Perks include giveaways, early access, and additional bonus content!
+Perks include giveaways, early access and additional bonus content!

 Podcaster, film historian, and general lover of all things classic film and television.
-Studying the contributions of women behind the camera in classic television.
+Critic for Geek Girl Authority.